 - You don't want to travel.
 Whether you live in another state or are a Florida resident, we are specially equipped to handle probate without the need for an in-person meeting.
 Everything we do, from consultations to document signing, is done telephonically or online.

 - You want to be informed but not overwhelmed.
-Attorney Justin Stivers is thoroughly familiar with Florida's probate and inheritance laws, allowing him to handle the legal side on your behalf.
+Our Team is thoroughly familiar with Florida's probate and inheritance laws, allowing us to handle the legal side on your behalf.
 We provide direct answers to your questions and regular updates throughout the process, giving you peace of mind that your loved one's wishes will be followed.

 - You want stress-free probate.
 It’s vital that all information provided to the court is complete and accurate.
 If there are errors or missing documents, the probate process can be delayed significantly or even lead to litigation.
 You can trust our firm to identify potential problems and resolve them quickly, doing everything we can to protect your family's future.

-The Probate Law Firm begins all probate cases the same way: with a free initial consultation to learn about our clients and their needs.
-We meet with you by phone or video chat for 60 minutes, getting to the heart of the problems you are having and understanding your biggest concerns in order to resolve them.
+The Probate Law Firm begins all probate cases the same way: with an initial strategy session to learn about our clients and their needs.
+We meet with you by phone for 60 minutes, getting to the heart of the problems you are having and understanding your biggest concerns in order to resolve them.

 After this first strategy session, we will: